 While tagging is optional, assigning tags to your posts increases the chance that others will see them on the topic pages in the Reader.
-To help interested folks find you, use tags that directly relate to the subject of your post, and think about what you’d search for if you were looking for the same content.
-For your nature poetry, tag your post with broad, popular tags that others commonly search for: “poem,” “poetry,” and “nature.”
-In addition, you can mix it up with a few specific tags, too.
-If you’ve written a review about one of Zadie Smith’s books, you can tag the post with general tags (“books,” “fiction,” “literature”) as well as more focused tags (“Zadie Smith,” “On Beauty”).
+Use tags that directly relate to the subject of your post, and think about what you’d search for if you were looking for the same content.

 - If you include more than 15 tags and categories (total) on a post, it won’t appear on the topic pages — that’s our way of helping ensure relevance.

-- If your blog is private, your posts won’t show up in the Reader, so check Settings >> Privacy in your dashboard to confirm your settings.
+- If your blog is private, your posts won’t show up in the Reader, so go to My Sites, then select Settings → General to confirm your privacy settings.